 The middle school year started in September.
 My brother and I had to attend and study under the assumption that we were not going to emigrate.
 Before that semester, I always tried to do well in school.
 That last semester was different.
 Within a few days, I gave up.
 I couldn't bring myself to study knowing that we would be leaving before the semester was over.
 It didn't feel good failing quiz after quiz but neither did the idea of studying for tests that would have zero meaning once (if) we left for the US.

 I still remember coming home after school one afternoon in late September or early October and my parents telling me that the embassy had called earlier that day.
 I was so nervous because this was the big moment.
 Either we were leaving or I was going to have to hit the books day and night for the rest of the semester.
 My parents tortured me for two or three minutes by not saying what the verdict was.
 Finally they said that we were approved!
-I was so excited that I started to run around the living room.
+I was so excited that I started running around the living room.
 In a way, that was my first big gamble in life and I had won the coin flip 😃.

 On November 12, we got to the airport and dropped off our bags.
 Then it was time to say goodbye to our relatives.
 Going through security was going to be interesting.
 In my backpack, I had my favorite toy.
 I had refused to put it in the checked luggage because I was afraid it might get stolen 😃.
 The toy was a metal cap gun.
 My parents agreed to let me carry it in my backpack and let security decide if it could go through.